AdobeDocs/experience-platform.en/help/dashboards/modify.md

 Within the Adobe Experience Platform user interface, you can view and interact with your organization's data using multiple dashboards.
 The default widgets and metrics shown in the dashboards can be adjusted at an individual user level to display preferred data and widgets can be created and shared between users in the same organization.

-This guide provides step-by-step instructions for customizing the way in which dashboard data is displayed within the profiles, segments, and destinations dashboards in the Platform UI.
+This guide provides step-by-step instructions for customizing how dashboard data is displayed within the profiles, segments, and destinations dashboards in the Platform UI.

 >[!NOTE]
 >